junxit/us-congress-bills-119/metadata.md

 - 2025-09-30 — Referred to the House Committee on Transportation and Infrastructure.
 - 2025-09-30 — Submitted in House
 - 2025-09-30 — Submitted in House
+- 2025-11-17 — Considered under suspension of the rules. (consideration: CR H4678-4680)
+- 2025-11-17 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+782.
+- 2025-11-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2025-11-17 — Mr. Babin moved to suspend the rules and agree to the resolution.
+- 2025-11-17 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4678)
+- 2025-11-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H4678)